Lura, Norway

-Lura is a borough of the city of Sandnes in the west part of the large municipality of Sandnes in Rogaland county, Norway.
+Lura is a borough of the city of Sandnes in the western part of the large municipality of Sandnes in Rogaland county, Norway.
 The 8 km2 borough lies in the northwestern part of the city, just north of the city centre of Sandnes and just south of the city of Stavanger.
 The borough has a population (2016) of 8,605.
-Lura Church is the main church for the borough.
+Lura Church, built in 1987 in a fan-shaped design, is the main church for the borough.
 Lura school is one of the primary schools there, with grades from 1–7.